offbyone/ideas/content/old/general-thoughts/in-three-languages.md

 The world: Fucked, man.
 Hypocrisy in Congress down south, media shutdown up here\...

-I\'d rather not think about it.
+I'd rather not think about it.